the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/trainee/guide.md

 To join fleet, Warp to FC twice, if you get the error message natural phenomena, ask for gate status.

-Last but not least, we strongly recommend that you pay 15 mil to the ship replacement program AKA SRP (details in fleet MOTD), covers your ship up to 7 bil value from DT to DT for FC and LOGI errors only.
+Last but not least, we strongly recommend that you pay 15 mil to the ship replacement program AKA SRP (details in fleet MOTD).
+It covers your ship up to 7 bil value from pay in until DT for FC and LOGI errors only.

 Any questions?